 On Saturday I missed farmers market because we went hiking on Mount Baker again.
 It was our dear Calgary friends’ last day in Vancouver so we wanted to make it memorable.
-Plus Alex just got back from Israel after one of the most stressful weeks of his life (see last post).
+Plus Alex just got back from Israel after one of the most stressful weeks of his life (see peanut butter protein pancakes).
 He wanted a breath of fresh air and to resume normal life ASAP.
 These two reasons were worth missing piles of cabbage, cauliflower and potatoes.

 I decided to catch up shopping at my grocery store’s organic section on Sunday.
 I needed food just for 2 days as we were leaving to Whistler on Wednesday.
 I made it work but I do not like to miss farmers market where pretty much all veggies are organically grown.
 But whatever.

 So, I had to think of 2 dinners that would contain most veggies from a Clean Fifteen list.
 That way I can save money by not buying organic or if it is not available organic.
 I also wanted a vegan filling dinner with lots of vegetables and healthy fats.
 Considering my mom had a tumour removed last year and Alex’s mom just passed away from a heart attack, me and Alex are really trying to eat as healthy as we can without going crazy.
 Because really it is just 2 of us to raise kids and pay the bills.

 So, with an idea of a peanut butter rice to the store I went.
 I just wanted a rice dinner (it can’t be everything quinoa all the time), with lots of vegetables and a peanut sauce.
 Kinda Thai or Asian one pot stir fry.